 At the heart of Nolan’s cinema is his interest in the correspondence (or conflict) between reality and illusion, truth and lies, often played with a temporal sleight of hand.
 He entertains and challenges in equal measure, keeping us thrillingly on our toes.
-This time, though, he overplays his hand – or under-estimates his audience, call it what you will; for all but the most committed Nolanite, the constant head-scratching may become a distraction.
+This time, though, he overplays his hand – or over-estimates his audience, call it what you will; for all but the most committed Nolanite, the constant head-scratching may become a distraction.

 In relating the plot of Tenet, one can only offer surmise.
 As with Memento and Interstellar, time is of the essence.
 There is a threat from the future, the weapon a form of inverting time – not time travel, as such, but the ability to make objects literally move backwards through it (which may amount to the same thing, that fine point being one major source of befuddlement).